two-frontiers-project/two-frontiers-project.github.io/README.md

 ## About the Two Frontiers Project

-The Two Frontiers Project (2FP) is a collaborative research initiative focused on developing open-source tools, protocols, and methodologies for [brief description of your research domain].
+The Two Frontiers Project (2FP) is a collaborative research initiative focused on developing open-source tools, protocols, and methodologies for microbiome-centric fieldwork/sequencing/culturing.
 Our mission is to make scientific tools and protocols accessible to researchers worldwide through comprehensive documentation and open-source implementations.

 ## What You'll Find on This Site